 JLDC’s expert teaching faculty combined with the gentle pace of the Playdance curriculum is designed to provide flexibility so that each child can transition on their own time.

-At this point of class, students begin to sing familiar songs, start exploring simple movements with the teacher, and continue the exploration process of the new and exciting world that they have just been introduced to.
+At this point of the preschool dance program, students begin to sing familiar songs, start exploring simple movements with the teacher, and continue the exploration process of the new and exciting world that they have just been introduced to.

 Learning the Fundamentals